 Well, that's exactly where we are.

-Remember I've said many times Bill Maher is good for America?
+Remember, I've said many times Bill Maher is good for America?

 I keep repeating it, but he actually had some very insightful, strong comments.

-Now he hates all religion.
+Now, he hates all religion.

 So I think some of it is probably predicated on a general disdain for religion that he has, but he gets it.

-And he did you know what he's raising the question?
+You know what he's raising the question?

-You know, where are the liberals that claim that are so upset that Mitt Romney has a binder of resumes because he wants to hire women?
+Where are the liberals that claim that are so upset that Mitt Romney has a binder of resumes because he wants to hire women?

-Where are the women that are upset that women are told how to dress, whether they can go to work or school, whether they can leave the house, they can't drive a car, they can't vote, and uh they need four male eyewitnesses for rape.
+Where are the women that are upset that women are told how to dress, whether they can go to work or school, whether they can leave the house, they can't drive a car, they can't vote, and they need four male eyewitnesses for rape.

-You know, where are the women's groups, where's the outrage there?
+You know, where are the women's groups?

 It doesn't exist.